 “It will become easier for investigators to secure minute amounts of biological evidence, such as a strand of hair or drop of blood, left behind by the perpetrators to link to a crime scene.
 But all of that cannot happen unless we have legislation to underpin it,” she said.

 Lynch is worried at the lack of political will to embrace and implement DNA profiling in SA.
 The UK introduced a DNA Expansion Programme with a budget allocated to it – a move that has resulted giant strides in improving their DNA profiling capacity.

 “In our case, the DNA bill has been before parliament since 2008… There was a period of 20 months where they didn’t do anything.
 They still have to draft the second version of the bill, then table it and debate it.
 It’s scary.”

 Matthews agreed, saying: “It’s time the government demonstrated its seriousness about fighting crime by embracing this bill.
 It should be an absolutely obvious thing, just (like) fingerprinting when you take your ID book and passport.
 Why should DNA profiling be something different?”

 “It’s just a question of the portfolio committee deciding how it will work in SA in terms of issues such as categories of crimes, retention of different types of profiles on the database, and from whom and by whom samples will be uplifted at the time of arrest.”

-If the DNA policy is accepted on Wednesday, it is expected that a second draft of the DNA bill will be drafted before it is tabled before Parliament in September .
+If the DNA policy is accepted tomorrow, it is expected that a second draft of the DNA bill will be drafted before it is tabled before Parliament in September .